jhumelsine/jhumelsine.github.io/_posts/2024-02-07-decorator-design-pattern.md

 Integration or acceptance tests may be needed to confirm that desired behavior emerges when the objects are composed.
 However, since the number of possible configurations is infinite, it’s impossible to create tests for all possible scenarios.

 ## Pros
 Decorator’s composable behavior is also a pro.
 Behavior is not statically locked into place as is the case with inheritance.
 When new behavior is desired, it may be a relatively simple matter of a new composition of objects instantiated from the existing classes in the design.
+Behavior can be updated at runtime as well.

 Sometimes new behavior is beyond the scope of a new composition.
-New behavior may need new core feature or decorator classes.
+New behavior may require new core feature or decorator classes.
 It should be obvious where a new concrete class resides in the design.
 And as soon as the class is defined, the IDE or the compiler will scream which methods need to be implemented.
-Existing concrete classes can be implementation references to provide examples for new concrete class implementation.
+Existing concrete classes can be implementation references to provide examples for new concrete class implementations.

 The classes can be unit tested with ease.
 The classes in my Starbuzz design generally only need one test to confirm the label content that they produce.
 Even the abstract `Flavor` class can be unit tested with a dependency upon a [test double](https://martinfowler.com/bliki/TestDouble.html) without depending upon another concrete class in the design.

-There may be many concrete classes in a Decorator design, but they tend to be independent.
+There may be many concrete classes in a Decorator design, but the concrete classes tend to be independent.
 They don’t depend upon or know about each other.
-Therefore, new concrete classes can be added with fear of breaking existing classes.
-It’s also easier to identify and remove deprecated classes when they are no longer needed.
+Therefore, new concrete classes can be added without fear of breaking existing classes.
+It’s also easier to identify and remove deprecated classes when they are no longer needed without impacting the rest of the design.

 # Summary
-Decorator is an alternative to inheritance, but it is not a complete replacement of it.
-But when desired behavior includes various customer chosen combinations, then it might be the right tool for the job.
+Decorator is an alternative to inheritance, but it is not a complete replacement.
+But when desired behavior includes multiple combinations, possibly chosen by the customer or even the user, then it might just be the right tool for the job.

 # References
 There are many online resources with diagrams and implementations in different programming languages.
 Here are some free resources: